Staying Active In Winter, Even With Cancer

 If you can’t do things in person, texting, zooming, and face timing are great ways to interact with people when you (or they) are stuck at home.

 It is never more important to keep as physically and emotionally fit as it is when you are fighting cancer, a cancer recurrence, and getting cancer treatment.

 Chemotherapy and radiation can make it hard to engage in physical activity (and sometimes normal activities), but even little things can go a long way.
 When you can’t engage in a hardcore exercise session, take a high intensity aerobic fitness class, or even be as physically active as you used to be, don’t give up.

 Staying strong in the face of cancer, as challenging as it is, can make a difference to your physical and mental health.
 The benefits of exercise can help your quality of life during cancer treatment and beyond.

-Call Rock the Treatment to Send A Healthy Gift Basket to Someone Undergoing Cancer Treatment
+Send A Gift Basket to Someone Undergoing Cancer Treatment

 If someone you love has cancer, send them a helpful cancer care package from Rock The Treatment.
 Chemotherapy and radiation gift baskets are packed with the essentials needed to ease side effects of treatment, as well as enhance physical and mental well-being.
 See all of our cancer care packages and find the one that best supports their journey.